MapIV/localization_evaluation_toolkit/README.md

 **A. Evaluate with csv files → Use config/evaluation.yaml**
 - In 'Reference' and 'Result', specify the number of csv columns corresponding to the element.
 - Depending on your csv, select the time and rotation format as True or False.
+- To use 'Display ellipse' tool, refer to **E** in **Sub-evaluation and adjustment**.
+Prepare ros1 bag file including geometry_msgs/PoseWithCovarianceStamped topic.

 **B. Evaluate with ros2 bag files → Use config/read_ros2bag.yaml**
 - Specify topic names in 'Reference' and 'Result'.